 Applicants with a similar level qualification may also be eligible for the final year top-up.
 See our Entry Requirements tab below for more information or email us at CITE@sbcs.edu.tt

 The next intake for this programme will be in January 2021.
-Registration deadline is January 9th 2021.
+STILL ACCEPTING REGISTRATIONS FOR GENERAL AND NETWORKING PATHWAYS

 For more details on fees and courses: Download the Programme Brief.

 Early Bird Discount: Register on or before 31 December and get 10% off tuition paid